pranshuchaurasia/pranshuchaurasia.github.io/README.md

 ## About

-I'm a Data Scientist specializing in **LLM fine-tuning**, **RAG pipeline development**, and **AI evaluation frameworks**.
-With 4+ years of experience, I design and deploy production-grade AI systems for enterprise applications in banking and finance.
+A personal portfolio website built with vanilla HTML, CSS, and JavaScript.
+The site features a modern dark theme with animated gradients, smooth scroll effects, and responsive design optimized for all devices.

-### Core Expertise
+### Sections
-- **Generative AI** — LLM fine-tuning, prompt engineering, multi-agent workflows
-- **Document Intelligence** — Layout analysis, OCR, information extraction
-- **AI Evaluation & Safety** — Custom metrics, hallucination detection, EU AI Act compliance
-- **RAG Systems** — Enterprise retrieval pipelines, vector databases, hybrid search
+- **Hero** — Introduction with animated gradient text and stats
+- **About** — Background and expertise highlights
+- **Experience** — Work timeline with role descriptions
+- **Projects** — Featured research and publications
+- **Skills** — Technical skills organized by category
+- **Contact** — Social links and connection info

 ---